-Ole Evinrude - Inventor; born Ole Andreassen Aaslundeie was born in Vardal (now Gjøvik), in Oppland, Norway but grew up on a Lake Ripley farm near Cambridge, Wisconsin.
+Ole Evinrude - Inventor; born Ole Andreassen Aaslundeie on April 19, 1877 in Vardal (now Gjøvik), in Oppland, Norway but grew up on a Lake Ripley farm near Cambridge, Wisconsin.
 Inventor of the outboard motor.

-Chris Farley - Comedian/actor; born Christopher Crosby Farley February 15, 1964 in Madison, Wisconsin.
+Chris Farley - Comedian/actor; born Christopher Crosby Farley on February 15, 1964 in Madison, Wisconsin.

 Uta Hagen - Actress; born June 12, 1919 in Göttingen, Germany and raised Madison, Wisconsin.
 She appeared in productions of the University of Wisconsin High School and in summer stock productions of the Wisconsin Players.
 Hagen also attended one semester at the University of Wisconsin, where her father was the head of the department of art history.

-Beth Heiden (Reid) - Olympian skater; born 27 September 1959 in Madison, Wisconsin.
+Beth Heiden (Reid) - Olympian skater; born on September 27, 1959 in Madison, Wisconsin.
 Wisconsin Athletic Hall of Fame.

-Eric Heiden - Olympian skater; born June 14, 1958 in Madison, Wisconsin.
+Eric Heiden - Olympian skater, Cyclist, Physician/Orthopedic Surgeon; born on June 14, 1958 in Madison, Wisconsin.
 Wisconsin Athletic Hall of Fame.

-Hildegarde - Singer; born: Hildegarde Loretta Sell 1906 in Adell, Wisconsin (cabaret singer whose career spanned seven decades.)
+Hildegarde - Singer; born Hildegarde Loretta Sell on February 1, 1906 in Adell, Wisconsin (cabaret singer whose career spanned seven decades).

 Al Jarreau - Jazz singer; born on March 12, 1940 in Milwaukee, Wisconsin.

-Pee Wee King - Singer; born Julius Frank Anthony Kuczynsk February 18, 1914 in Milwaukee, Wisconsin.
+Pee Wee King - Singer; born Julius Frank Anthony Kuczynsk on February 18, 1914 in Milwaukee, Wisconsin.

-Fola La Follette - Women's suffrage and labor activist; born Flora Dodge "Fola" La Follette September 10, 1882 in Madison, Wisconsin.
+Fola La Follette - Actress, women's suffrage and labor activist; born Flora Dodge "Fola" La Follette on September 10, 1882 in Madison, Wisconsin.

-Robert "Fighting Bob" La Follette, Sr. - 20th Governor of Wisconsin, U.S. Senator, Congressman, Progressive Politician; born Robert Marion La Follette n June 14, 1855 in Primrose, Wisconsin.
+Robert "Fighting Bob" La Follette, Sr. - 20th Governor of Wisconsin, U.S. Senator, Congressman, Progressive Politician; born Robert Marion La Follette on June 14, 1855 in Primrose, Wisconsin.

 Aldo Leopold - American ecologist, forester, and environmentalist.
-Long-time Wisconsin resident.
+Born on January 11, 1887 in Burlington, Iowa, Leoplod was long-time Wisconsin resident.
 Associated with the U.S. Forest Products Laboratory in Madison, Wisconsin and was a Professor of Game Management in the Agricultural Economics Department at the University of Wisconsin Madison.
 Author of A Sand County Almanac (1949).

 James "Jim" Lovell, Jr. - NASA Astronaut; born in Ohio but his family moved to Milwaukee when he was young.
 Lovell graduated from Juneau High School and later attended the University of Wisconsin-Madison.
 Lovell is famous as the commander of the Apollo 13 mission.

-Allen Ludden - TV host; born Allen Packard Ellsworth October 5, 1917 in Mineral Point, Wisconsin.
+Allen Ludden - TV host; born Allen Packard Ellsworth on October 5, 1917 in Mineral Point, Wisconsin.

-Alfred Lunt - Actor; born Alfred Davis Lunt, Jr. August 12, 1892 Milwaukee, Wisconsin.
+Alfred Lunt - Actor; born Alfred Davis Lunt, Jr., on August 12, 1892 Milwaukee, Wisconsin.
 Resided at Ten Chimneys with wife, Lynn Fontanne, who was born in England in 1887 but died on July 30, 1983 in Genesee Depot, Wisconsin.

-Frederic March - Actor; born Ernest Frederick McIntyre Bickel August 31, 1897 in Racine, Wisconsin.
+Frederic March - Actor; born Ernest Frederick McIntyre Bickel on August 31, 1897 in Racine, Wisconsin.

-Steve Marker - Muscian, songwriter, record producer, remixer (guitarist for Garbage); born March 16, 1959 in Minneapolis, Minnesota, Marker attended the University of Wisconsin-Madison and lived in Madison for 25 years.
+Steve Marker - Musician, songwriter, record producer, remixer (guitarist for Garbage); born on March 16, 1959 in Mamaroneck, New York.
+Marker attended the University of Wisconsin-Madison and lived in Madison for 25 years.

-Jackie Mason - Comedian; born June 9, 1936 in Sheboygan, Wisconsin.
+Jackie Mason - Comedian; born on June 9, 1936 in Sheboygan, Wisconsin.

-Joseph McCarthy - U.S. Senator from Wisconsin; born November 14, 1908 in Grand Chute, Wisconsin.
+Joseph McCarthy - U.S. Senator from Wisconsin; born on November 14, 1908 in Grand Chute, Wisconsin.

 Golda Meir - Fourth Prime Minister of the State of Israel; Raised in Milwaukee, Wisconsin.
 Israel's first woman prime minister.

-Steve Miller - Musician (The Steve Miller Band; born October 5, 1943 in Milwaukee, Wisconsin.
+Steve Miller - Musician (The Steve Miller Band); born on October 5, 1943 in Milwaukee, Wisconsin.
 Attended the University of Wisconsin-Madison.

 Billy Mitchel - United States Army general; born in Nice, France, Mitchell grew up on an estate in what is now the Milwaukee suburb of West Allis, Wisconsin.
 Mitchell served in WWI and is regarded as the father of the U.S. Air Force.
 His grandfather Alexander Mitchell, a Scotsman, was the wealthiest person in Wisconsin for his generation and established what became the Milwaukee Road along with the Marine Bank of Wisconsin.
 Mitchell Airport in Milwaukee is named for General Mitchel.

-Sterling North - Author (Rascal); born November 4, 1906 in Lake Koshkonong, Wisconsin.
+Sterling North - Author (Rascal); born on November 4, 1906 in Lake Koshkonong, Wisconsin.

-Pat O'Brien - Actor; born William Joseph Patrick O'Brien born November 11, 1899 in Milwaukee, Wisconsin.
+Pat O'Brien - Actor; born William Joseph Patrick O'Brien on November 11, 1899 in Milwaukee, Wisconsin.

 Les Paul - Jazz and country guitarist, songwriter and inventor; born Lester William Polsfuss June 9, 1915 in Waukesha, Wisconsin.
 His family was of German ancestry and Paul's mother was related to the founders of Milwaukee's Valentin Blatz Brewing Company and the makers of the Stutz Bearcat automobile.
 Paul was a pioneer in the development of the solid-body electric guitar which "made the sound of rock and roll possible".

-Charlotte Rae - Actress; born Charlotte Rae Lubotsky April 22, 1926 in Milwaukee, Wisconsin.
+Charlotte Rae - Actress; born Charlotte Rae Lubotsky on April 22, 1926 in Milwaukee, Wisconsin.

-William H. Rehnquist - 16th Chief Justice of the United Statest; born October 1, 1924 in Milwaukee, Wisconsin.
+William H. Rehnquist - 16th Chief Justice of the United States; born October 1, 1924 in Milwaukee, Wisconsin.

-Gena Rowlands - Actress; born Virginia Cathryn Rowlands June 19, 1930 Madison, Wisconsin.
+Gena Rowlands - Actress; born Virginia Cathryn Rowlands on June 19, 1930 in Madison, Wisconsin.

 Tony Shalhoub - Actor (Monk); born Anthony Marcus Shalhoub October 9, 1953 in Green Bay, Wisconsin.

-Bud Selig - The ninth and current Commissioner of Major League Baseball.
-Born July 30, 1934 in Milwaukee, Wisconsin.
+Bud Selig - The ninth Commissioner of Major League Baseball; born Allan Huber Selig on July 30, 1934 in Milwaukee, Wisconsin.